Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

 - Adjust your daily schedule to take advantage of times when you have more energy.
 Take rest breaks often.

-- Unless your CFS is severe, try a graded exercise program, starting out with gentle and easy movement.
+- Unless your ME/CFS is severe, you might try a graded exercise program, starting out with gentle and easy movement.
 Start with as little as 1 minute, and slowly add more over days or weeks.
-Studies have shown that a carefully planned graded exercise program can help some people with CFS regain their strength and energy and feel better.footnote 2
+Studies have shown that a carefully planned graded exercise program may help some people with ME/CFS regain their strength and energy and feel better.footnote 2

-- Try cognitive-behavioral therapy (CBT).
-This is a type of counseling that has been shown to help some people who have CFS feel less tired.footnote 2 It teaches you how to change the way you think and do things.
+- You might also try cognitive-behavioral therapy (CBT).
+This is a type of counseling that may help some people who have ME/CFS feel less tired.footnote 3 It teaches you how to change the way you think and do things.
 These changes can help you better cope with fatigue and other symptoms.

 Depression, anxiety, and distress

-Living with CFS can be as much a mental health challenge as it is a physical one.
+Living with ME/CFS can be as much a mental health challenge as it is a physical one.
 It's easy to get caught in a cycle of frustration, anger, and depression.

 - Work with your doctor to watch for signs of depression.
-It can be easy to mistake depression for CFS fatigue.
+It can be easy to mistake depression for ME/CFS fatigue.

 - If your doctor suggests an antidepressant, ask if there is one that may not only improve your mood, but also help control your pain and help you sleep.

-- For support and help with mood problems, you can also work with a professional counselor who understands CFS.
+- For support and help with mood problems, you can also work with a professional counselor who understands ME/CFS.

 Get specialist care when you need it